T40O0/ADXL355_SPI_M5_SD_FIR/README.md

  - 100Hz sampling (with 50Hz high-cut FIR filter)
  - Stores files on TF card.
  - Dust and water resistant (Do not immerse the case in water or other liquids.)
- - UV-resistant plastic; can be used in areas with acid gases such as volcanic areas.
+ - UV-resistant plastic; can be used outdoors and in areas where acid gases are generated, such as volcanic regions.

 ## Installation
 1. Connect ADXL355